If you’re in a relationship with a narcissist, or you have a narcissist in your family, you likely wonder, “Can a narcissist change?”

 Narcissists often have trouble in their relationships, work, school, or money management.

-Often, a relationship with a narcissist is unfulfilling because you can’t meet his or her needs.
 Some symptoms you might see in a narcissist include:

 An Exaggerated Sense of Self-Importance